csse374project/project/README.md

 Milestone 4:
 The design remained stable during this milestone.
 New visitors were added on top of existing visitors, and small modifications were made to the code that parses our constructed objects into graphViz strings.

+Milestone 5:
+Design was overhauled during this milestone.
+Our object representations of the classes now store their information using decorations.
+Information about the class's methods and fields are stored in the base UML class.
+Any further patterns detected are represented with decorators.
+These decorators are responsible for printing their necessary output to GraphViz

+Our decorator detection is implemented by searching over our representation of the classes and adding additional decorators where necessary.

 #Responsibilities:
 Milestone 1: